 There are a few different ways to get to Machu Picchu from Cusco.

-- The most popular way is to take the train from Cusco to Aguas Calientes and then take a bus to Machu Picchu.
+- The most popular way is to take the train from Cusco to Aguas Calientes and then a bus to Machu Picchu.
 This is the easiest and most comfortable way to get there.

 - Another option is to hike the Inca Trail.
 This is a more challenging option but also a lot more rewarding.
 The hike takes about four days, and you will camp along the way.
 On the fourth day, you will reach Machu Picchu.